Position Information Are you a Physical Therapist with a passion for helping children?

 - Keeping informed of current trends and developments in physical therapy and other health disciplines of children with physical disabilities

-These positions work closely with both occupational and physical therapists, Supervising Pediatric Therapists, the Medical Therapy Program Manager, Senior Office Assistants, and Community Health Worker Specialists to ensure that the client services are well-coordinated.
+This position works closely with both occupational and physical therapists, Supervising Pediatric Therapists, the Medical Therapy Program Manager, Senior Office Assistants, and Community Health Worker Specialists to ensure that the client services are well-coordinated.
 The Medical Therapy Program team operates out of the Medical Therapy Units, which are licensed outpatient rehabilitation centers.
-On occasion, the PT might work in the community environment making home visits to evaluate the clients' home or visiting school or other community settings to ensure that the client is functioning at their highest functional level.
-The ideal candidates for these positions will possess:
+On occasion, the PT might work in the community environment making home visits to evaluate the clients’ home or visiting school or other community settings to ensure that the client is functioning at their highest functional level.

-- Two years of experience working in an outpatient or acute care setting with children who have complex physical disabilities and chronic health conditions
+- Clinical experience working in an outpatient or acute care setting with children who have complex physical disabilities and chronic health conditions

-- The ability to work in a fast-paced work environment that values collaborative problem-solving and treatment planning with other medical professionals, ownership of job responsibilities, and innovative approaches to work duties
+- The ability to work in a fast-paced work environment that values collaborative problem-solving and treatment planning with other medical professionals

 - Flexibility to work in a variety of locations